Did Daylight Savings Time Affect Your Sleep Schedule?

-With Daylight Savings Time (DST) passing last weekend, your regular sleep schedule may have suffered.
+With Daylight Savings Time (DST) passing two weeks ago, your regular sleep schedule may have suffered.
 While losing an hour of rest might seem like a minor inconvenience, its repercussions on your heart health could be greater than you think.

 According to the New England Journal of Medicine, the risk of heart attack is increased by 24% on the Monday after DST.
 Researchers suggest that this is likely caused by interruptions to the circadian clock, which regulates cardiovascular function, heart rate, and blood pressure.

 For this reason, sleep experts have long supported National Nap Day, which is observed the day following DST.
 This unofficial holiday promotes napping to offset the negative effects of lost sleep—especially those related to cardiovascular wellness.